What are Adrenal Glands?

 Section 3: Surgery for Adrenal Gland Tumors

-Minimally Invasive Back Scope Adrenal Surgery.
-Also called the Mini-Posterior Retroperitoneal Scope Surgery , this minimally invasive operation is the best adrenal operation and should be used for 95% of adrenal tumors.
+Mini Back Scope Adrenalectomy (MBSA).
+Also called Minimally Invasive Back Scope Adrenal Surgery or Mini-Posterior Retroperitoneal Scope Surgery.
+This minimally invasive operation is the best adrenal operation and should be used for 95% of adrenal tumors.

-Advantages of "Minimally Invasive Back Scope Adrenal Surgery".
-A close look at the many benefits of Advanced Adrenal Scope Surgery.
-It is dramatically better and faster than Robotic Adrenal Surgery (we won't even do a robot adrenal operation).
+Advantages of Mini Back Scope Adrenalectomy (MBSA).
+A close look at the many benefits of this the most advanced minimally invasive adrenal operation.
+It is dramatically better and faster than any other adrenal operations including Robotic Adrenal Surgery (we won't even do a robot adrenal operation).
+If your surgeon recommeds a robotic adrenalectomy, you would want to seek a second opinion.

 The 8 Types of Adrenal Surgery.
 Learn about the 8 different ways that a surgeon can remove an adrenal tumor--some are way out of date!
-See why Dr Carling prefers the mini-back scope adrenal surgery in virtually every case.
+See why Dr. Carling prefers the Mini Back Scope Adrenalectomy (MBSA) in virtually every case.

 Become our Patient.
-Instructions on how to become our patient at the Carling Adrenal Center and have America's most experienced and bussiest adrenal surgeon perform your operation.
-Your health and safety are worth your trip to Tampa.
+Instructions on how to become our patient at the Carling Adrenal Center and have America's most experienced and busiest adrenal surgeon perform your operation.
+Your health and safety are worth a trip to Tampa.

-Symptoms of Conn's Syndrome".
-The aldosterone secreting adrenal tuomr causes classic Conn's symptoms in most people.
+Symptoms of Conn's Syndrome.
+The aldosterone-secreting adrenal tumor causes classic Conn's syndrome symptoms in most people.

 Diagnosis and Testing for Conn's Syndrome.
 A number of blood tests and a simple CT scan can diagnose most patients with Conn's Syndrome.
 Some can be difficult to diagnose.

 Complications of Conn's Syndrome.
-If the adrenal tumor is not removed, Conn's syndrome can cause life threatening problems.
-Fortunately, a Mini-Back-Scope operation can cure most in about 30 minutes.
+If the adrenal tumor is not removed, Conn's syndrome can cause life-threatening problems.
+Fortunately, a Mini Back Scope Adrenalectomy (MBSA) can cure most in about 30 minutes.

 Scans and X-Rays to Find the Conn's Syndrome Tumor.
 Most aldosterone-producing adrenal tumors can be found with the correctly done CT Scan.

 Surgery for Conn's Syndrome Tumors.
-Almost all Conn's Syndrome tumors can be removed quickly with a minimally ivasive "Mini-Back-Scope-Adrenalectomy.
+Almost all Conn's Syndrome tumors can be removed quickly with Mini Back Scope Adrenalectomy (MBSA).

-Section 5: Pheochromocytomas.
-Adrenaline Secreting Tumors of the Adrenal MedulaIntroduction to Pheochromocytomas.
-Pheo's are tumors that grow from the central part of the adrenal gland.
+Section 5: Pheochromocytomas: Adrenaline-Secreting Tumors of the Adrenal MedullaIntroduction to Pheochromocytomas.
+Pheochromocytomas (Pheos) are tumors that grow from the central part of the adrenal gland.

 Symptoms of Pheochromocytomas.
-Pheo's typically cause symptoms intermittantly, but the symptoms and high blood pressure can be extreme.
+Pheochromocytomas typically cause symptoms intermittently, but the symptoms and high blood pressure can be extreme.

 Diagnosis and Testing for Pheochromocytomas.
 Specific blood tests and a simple CT scan can diagnose most pheochromocytomas.

 Scans and X-Rays to Find the Pheochromocytoma.
-Most pheos within the adrenal or outside the adrenal can be found with the correctly done CT Scan.
+Most pheochromocytomas within the adrenal or outside the adrenal (called paragangliomas) can be found with the correctly performed CT scan.

 Pheochromocytomas in Children and Teenagers.
 Although uncommon, pheochromocytomas do occur in children, providing special challenges.

 Become Our Patient.
-People from around the world have surgery with Dr Carling multiple times per week.
+People from around the world travel to have surgery with Dr. Carling multiple times per week.